-Over 25 Years: Annual Leave will be Earned at the rate of 11.55% of all Regular Hours Paid e.
+Hours Paid

+c.
 Regular Hours Paid as used in this Article include all hours paid except overtime, standby time, call-time, and full-time out-service training.

-37.5 Hr.
-Workweek: 225 Hrs.
-(30 days)40 Hr.
-Workweek: 240 Hrs.
-(30 days)

-f.
-Employees shall be credited with a year of service for each 26 pay periods completed in an active pay status, provided they were paid a minimum of one hour in each pay period.

-g.
-Employees may be eligible for up to one additional annual leave day to be earned at the beginning of the next leave calendar year provided the requirements of Article 12, Section 15.b. are met.
-An additional personal day earned by an employee under the provisions of Article 12, Section 15.a. based on no sick leave usage during leave calendar year 2016 will be converted to an additional annual leave day at the beginning of the 2017 leave calendar year and thereafter be available for use in accordance with this Article.

-Section 2.
-Vacation pay shall be the employee's regular straight time rate of pay in effect for the employee's regular classification.
+- d.
+Employees shall be credited with a year of service for each 26 pay periods completed in an active pay status, provided they were paid a minimum of one hour in each pay period. - e.
+Employees may be eligible for up to one additional annual leave day to be earned at the beginning of the next leave calendar year provided the requirements of Article 12, Section 14 are met. - Section 2.
+Vacation pay shall be the employee's regular straight time rate of pay in effect for the employee's regular classification. - Section 3.

-Section 3. a.
 Vacations shall be scheduled and granted for periods of time requested by the employee subject to management's responsibility to maintain efficient operations.
 Management shall not unreasonably deny such requests based on arbitrarily established numerical formulas.
 If the nature of the work makes it necessary to limit the number of employees on vacation at the same time, the employee with the greatest Bargaining Unit seniority with the Employer shall be given his/her choice of vacation periods in the event of any conflict in selection.
-Where reasonable opportunities are available for selection of vacations on a seniority basis, approved requests shall not be revoked if a conflict in selection develops after the selection period.

-b.
-Requests for up to four days per year of emergency annual leave shall not be unreasonably denied with the understanding that an employee may be required to substantiate the emergency nature of the request and that further, it may be necessary, in order to accommodate the emergency, to reschedule requests of other employees for holiday, compensatory and/or annual leave not scheduled during the selection period.
+Where reasonable opportunities are available for selection of vacations on a seniority basis, approved requests shall not be revoked if a conflict in selection develops after the selection period. - b.
+Requests for up to four days per year of emergency annual leave shall not be unreasonably denied with the understanding that an employee may be required to substantiate the emergency nature of the request and that further, it may be necessary, in order to accommodate the emergency, to reschedule requests of other employees for holiday, compensatory and/or annual leave not scheduled during the selection period. - c.

-c.
 Requests for full day (7.5 or 8 hours) of unscheduled, extraordinary annual leave will be reviewed for approval.
 Employees will not be required to substantiate the need for the extraordinary absence; however, absence requests may be denied if such absence would create significant or serious operational impacts.
 Unscheduled, extraordinary annual leave is limited to two days per calendar year (15.0 or 16.0 hours), and the first two days of such unscheduled absences will be recorded as extraordinary annual leave and be deducted from the four days of emergency annual leave permitted in subsection b. above.

-An employee on an alternate work schedule may request and receive approval for extraordinary annual leave for a workday other than a 7.5 or 8 hours shift.
+An employee on an alternate work schedule may request and receive approval for extraordinary annual leave for a workday other than a 7.5 or 8 hour shift.
 In such instance, the entire shift shall be considered as extraordinary annual leave as long as the employee has a sufficient number of hours in his/her 15.0 or 16.0 hour allotment to cover the absence.
 Use of extraordinary annual leave on workdays for which there is an insufficient number of hours in the allotment to cover the full alternate work schedule shift will be limited to the available number of such hours.